leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 git status
 ```

+> This hidden folder represents the Git repository.
+Its job is to store everything related to your project, including all commits, the project history, configuration files, what have you.
+It also stores any specific Git configuration and settings that you might have enabled for this particular project.

-> Explanation: initialising (creating .git files) for every folder inside a repo is redundant and bad practice.
+> Initialising (creating .git files) for every folder inside a repo is redundant and bad practice.

 > Git uses this special subdirectory to store all the information about the project, including all files and sub-directories located within the project’s directory.
 If we ever delete the .git subdirectory, we will lose the project’s history.

 1st BREAK : 14:30-14:45